Versatile music producer Phil Ramone dies at 79 - report

-LOS ANGELES Phil Ramone, a versatile music producer who won 14 Grammy Awards and worked with a glittering roster of stars like Billy Joel, Tony Bennett, Ray Charles and Paul Simon, died in Manhattan on Saturday, the New York Times reported.
+LOS ANGELES, March 30 Phil Ramone, a versatile music producer who won 14 Grammy Awards and worked with a glittering roster of stars like Billy Joel, Tony Bennett, Ray Charles and Paul Simon, died in Manhattan on Saturday, the New York Times reported.
 He was 79.

 Ramone's son, Matthew, confirmed the death to the newspaper but did not release a cause.